szabgab/perlmaven.com/sites/en/pages/substr.md

 <ol>
   <li>The 1st example shows what happens if you provide a 4th paramater to the `substr` function.
-  The function still return the same substring as it would if there were only 3 parameters, but it also <b>changes the original string</b>
-  replaceing the part that was designated by the location and length by the 4th parameter.</li>
+  The function still return the same substring as it would if there were only 3 parameters, but it also **changes the original string** replaceing the part that was designated by the location and length by the 4th parameter.</li>

   <li>The 2nd example is rarely used, I don't think I ever used it outside of my exmples.
 I probably won't recommend you its use